 This collection of outdoor sensory activities focus on the vestibular sense.
 Today, I’ve got another post in the Backyard Sensory Summer series that have here on the website.
 This series of summer activity ideas are perfect for challenging kids to get outdoors and play.
 The backyard sensory ideas can be used as part of a sensory diet at home, or as individual summer activities.
 Today, we are talking about vestibular sensory activities for summer.
 Grab the kids, the family, or a favorite stuffed animal toy.
 Here are summer ideas for kids that incorporate the vestibular sense and are perfect for the backyard.

 If you are looking for information on how to create a sensory diet and use these movement activities with kids, then you are in the right place.
 Here are more outdoor sensory diet activities to get you started with sensory needs and the outdoors.

-If you’ve been following the blog this summer, then you know that I’ve been sharing sensory activities that can be done right in the backyard.
+If you’ve been following this summer activity series, then you know that I’ve been sharing sensory activities that can be done right in the backyard.
 In most cases, these sensory play ideas use toys and materials that you probably already own.
 Most importantly, these sensory ideas are perfect for getting the kids outdoors and playing in the backyard while meeting sensory needs.
 They are easy (and fun) ideas that can be added to a child’s sensory diet this summer and every day.
 Take these ideas and sensory play ideas right into Fall and all season long with backyard sensory play!